-Preferred shares Number of preferred shares Amount Balance, December 31, 2020 75,202,620 \$ 38,000 Revaluation of royalty preferred shares - 12,700 Balance, December 31, 2021 75,202,620 50,700 Revaluation of royalty preferred shares - (7,000) Balance, December 31, 2022 75,202,620 \$ 43,700
+Preferred shares Number of preferred shares Amount Balance, December 31, 2021 75,202,620 \$ 50,700 Revaluation of royalty preferred shares - (7,000) Balance, December 31, 2022 75,202,620 43,700 Revaluation of royalty preferred shares - 9,600 Balance, December 31, 2023 75,202,620 \$ 53,300

 The holder of the royalty preferred shares is entitled to dividends in the amount of 6-12% of the Company's Net Revenue, as defined in the Company's articles.
-As at December 31, 2022, the Company had 75, 202, 620 royalty preferred shares outstanding, all of which were held by Zenith.
+As at December 31, 2023, the Company had 75, 202, 620 royalty preferred shares outstanding, all of which were held by Zenith.
 Resverlogix and Zenith have several directors in common, and thus are considered related parties.
 For fair value measurement purposes, the royalty preferred shares liability has been categorized within level 3 of the fair value measurement hierarchy.
 The estimated fair value of the royalty preferred shares is based on management's judgments, estimates and assumptions which include significant unobservable inputs including the timing and amounts of the Company's discounted future net cash flows.
-The estimate incorporates the following assumptions: an average cumulative probability rate of generating forecasted future cash flows of 42% as at December 31, 2022 (2021 - 42%) reflecting in each case, among other factors, the Company's clinical results, in particular the results of BETonMACE, and communication with the U.S. Food and Drug Administration ("FDA") and other regulatory bodies; a discount rate of 26.1% as at December 31, 2022 (2021 - 23.7%); projected commencement of revenue beginning between late-2026 and mid-2027 (based on projected clinical development paths across various jurisdictions, which is based substantially on securing the requisite funding from a partnership or other source(s) of capital in the first half of 2023) as at December 31, 2022 (2021 - between early 2026 and late 2026); and projected apabetalone market share percentages and projected product pricing.
-The estimated fair value of royalty preferred shares in the current period was affected by the change in the projected commencement of revenue and an increase to the discount rate during the year ended December 31, 2022, offset by the passage of time (to future cash flows based on the estimated timing and commencement of revenue).
+The estimate incorporates the following assumptions: an average cumulative probability rate of generating forecasted future cash flows of 41% as at December 31, 2023 (2022 - 42%) reflecting in each case, among other factors, the Company's clinical results, in particular the results of BETonMACE, and communication with the U.S. Food and Drug Administration ("FDA") and other regulatory bodies; a discount rate of 24.6% as at December 31, 2023 (2022 - 26.1%); projected commencement of revenue beginning between late-2027 and early-2028 (based on projected clinical development paths across various jurisdictions, which is based substantially on securing the requisite funding from a partnership or other source(s) of capital before mid-2024) as at December 31, 2023 (2022 - between late-2026 and mid-2027); and projected apabetalone market share percentages and projected product pricing.
+The estimated fair value of royalty preferred shares in the current period was affected by the decrease in the discount rate and the passage of time (to future cash flows based on the estimated timing and commencement of revenue), offset by the commencement of revenue estimation update.

 The estimated fair value of the royalty preferred shares is subject to significant volatility.
 Small changes in the aforementioned assumptions may have a significant impact on the estimated fair value of the royalty preferred shares.
-For instance, holding all other assumptions constant: a 1% increase in the discount rate would result in a \$3.3 million decrease in the estimated fair value of the royalty preferred shares; assuming commencement of revenue one year later would result in a \$11.9 million decrease in the estimated fair value of the royalty preferred shares; and a 1% increase in the probability rate of generating forecasted future cash flows would result in a \$1.2 million increase in the estimated fair value of the royalty preferred shares.
+For instance, holding all other assumptions constant: a 1% increase in the discount rate would result in a \$3.8 million decrease in the estimated fair value of the royalty preferred shares; assuming commencement of revenue one year later would result in a \$14.4 million decrease in the estimated fair value of the royalty preferred shares; and a 1% increase in the probability rate of generating forecasted future cash flows would result in a \$1.6 million increase in the estimated fair value of the royalty preferred shares.